Last Updated November 27, 2019

 If you migrate to a Google Account, your location established by the Location History setting in your Google Account is not used by Home/Away Assist, nor is your phone’s location data collected by the Nest app used to establish Location History in your Google Account.

-In the future, as we integrate Nest and Google location services to provide new features, we’ll be transparent and give you control to manage your connected home information.
+In the future, as we integrate Nest and Google location services to provide new features, we’ll be transparent and give you controls to manage your connected home information.

 Data collected from nest.com and its subdomains, including Nest’s online store